Facesbyplaces/Facesbyplaces/ios/Pods/Target Support Files/Pods-Runner/Pods-Runner-acknowledgements.markdown

 ## FBAEMKit

-Copyright (c) 2014-present, Facebook, Inc. All rights reserved.
+Copyright (c) Facebook, Inc. and its affiliates.
+All rights reserved.

 You are hereby granted a non-exclusive, worldwide, royalty-free license to use, copy, modify, and distribute this software in source code or binary form for use in connection with the web services and APIs provided by Facebook.

-As with any software that integrates with the Facebook platform, your use of this software is subject to the Facebook Developer Principles and Policies [http://developers.facebook.com/policy/].
+As with any software that integrates with the Facebook platform, your use of this software is subject to the Facebook Platform Policy [http://developers.facebook.com/policy/].
 This copyright notice shall be included in all copies or substantial portions of the software.